MrHaribo/mrharibo.github.io/gettingstarted/index.md

 #### Install Docker Toolbox

 Although not required it is recommended to install the Docker Tools for Eclipse.
 The Docker Tools are a handy collection of visual tools that ease the management of the Docker Engine.
 The Eclipse Docker Tools can be installed via the Eclipse Marketplace under *Help -> Eclipse Marketplace...*.
 Just type "Docker Tools" in the search field.

+## Workspace Setup

+When you open Eclipse you will be prompted for a *Workspace Directory*.
+Every Game developed with MicroNet needs it's own Workspace Directory.
+You can use the same MicroNet Eclipse installation for multiple games by using different workspaces for each game.
+In this tutorial a directory called "MyGame" will be used as Workspace Directory.

 ### MicroNet Settings